michaelpradel/LExecutor/README.md

 1. Set the LExecutor mode to PREDICT at Runtime.py
 2. Instrument the Python files that will be LExecuted
-3. Set the iids_file in CodeT5ValuePredictor.py to point to the iids file used or generated in step 2
-4. Run the Python files instrumented in step 2
+3. Run the Python files instrumented in step 2

 ## Running the Pynguin Baseline